About Face

 BOTOX (Yep, I said it)

-Lately, my skin looks pretty good with no significant breakouts or dark spots, so my go-to makeup is penciled-in brows, a little concealer under my eyes, mascara, and some lip balm.
+Lately, my skin has been looking pretty good, with no significant breakouts or dark spots, so my go-to makeup consists of penciled-in brows, a little concealer under my eyes, mascara, and some lip balm.
 That’s it!
-It was so eye-opening to visit a med spa that was welcoming to Black women and helped me achieve my desired skin goals.
+It was truly eye-opening to visit a med spa that welcomed Black women and helped me achieve my desired skin goals.
 Instead of just masking my blemishes, I received proper treatment and education on how to care for my skin, and I now have a healthier complexion.
-Daily sunblock, lots of water, professional facial treatments, and a little Botox are my contributions to helping my melanated genes out a little… you know, so my Black don’t crack.
-But mainly to ensure that my skin and I age comfortably on our terms.
+Daily sunblock, lots of water, professional facial treatments, and a little Botox are my contributions to helping my melanated genes out a little… You know, so my “Black don’t crack.”
+But mainly to ensure that my skin and I age comfortably, and on our terms.